heluna-manoa/heluna-manoa.github.io/index.md

 Clone the project to your local machine via GitHub Desktop.
 Open a terminal window, cd to /heluna-manoa/app, and run the scripts meteor npm install and meteor npm run start.

+The website utilizes 3 MongoDB collections, called Courses, Professors, and Reviews.
+Each of these are housed within the imports/api directory.
+Every collection is modified by different types of input forms, that being Write a Review, Add a Course, Add a Professor, and Edit a Course.

+Website components are housed under imports/ui/components, and include the navbar and search bars for courses and professors.
+Website pages are housed under imports/ui/pages.

 # Community Feedback

 We had 5 community members test out Heluna Mānoa.